Chagar Bazar: Middle Bronze

+Late Bronze

+In the Late Bronze, this region was part of the Mitanni Empire.

 Archaeology

 The site contains two mounds, a higher but smaller one to the south and a lower larger northern one.
 Occupation was Halaf at the northern end then at the southern end in the Late Chalcolithic period followed by full occupation in the 3rd millennium BC.
 The 2nd millennium BC occupation was restricted to the northern (5 hectare) mound.
 Chagar Bazar was excavated for three seasons by the British archaeologist Max Mallowan, with his wife Agatha Christie, from 1935 to 1937.
 Many of the artefacts discovered were brought to the British Museum.
 Besides pottery, a large number of Old Babylonian period clay tablets written in cuneiform script were discovered.
 Work was resumed at the site in 1999 by an expedition from the British School of Archaeology in Iraq in cooperation with University of Liège archaeologists and the Syrian Directorate-General of Antiquities and Museums.
 During these excavations, which ended in 2002, 214 cuneiform tablets were recovered.